 If the patient is older and healthy, simple outpatient supportive measures can be taken with fluids and nebulized albuterol.
 In-patient management usually follows if the patient meets the following criteria of respiratory distress, low O2 sats less than 92%, dehydration or poor caloric intake, born at less than 34 weeks of maturity or are less than 3 months old, parents who cannot handle a sick child, or an underlying disease.

 Prophylaxis treatment involves a monoclonal antibody palivizumab, which blocks the F protein leading to the prevention of viral infection and replication.
 It is given during the RSV seasons and generally for patients who are less than 2 years of age or immunocompromised.
 Pediatric patients who have undergone bone marrow and organ transplants are at risk for cerebral infection.

 Aspergillus is a group of common molds that infect children and immunocompromised adults.
-On light microscopy, it will show septated hyphae at 45 degree angles.
+On light microscopy, it will show septated hyphae at 45-degree angles.
 There are two main categories of aspergillosis infection, non-invasive and invasive.